kairichard/kairichardkoenig.de/content/about/projects/fpf/index.md

 order: 2024
 timeframe: July 2020 - August 2020
 ---
 I joined the futurpackaingforum as the first person with a deep product and technological expertise, the goal was to build a business around sustainable packaging.
-During my short stay I contributed a detailed business model using google sheets and monte carlo simulations.
+During my short stay I contributed a detailed business model using google sheets and monte carlo simulations and a significant portion of the pitch deck.
 I also conceptualized products variations that are easier to test and to build.
-However after just a few weeks I realized that packaging is not capturing my full attention and in order to not suffocate the rest of the effort I left the project.